ajomeckal-tech/mini_project_portfolio/README.md

 use commands cd backend and node server.js

-#in this project first i tried to use MongoDb database but coudnt complete due to dns connection issue later i changed this into postgree sql and thats why this package.json is in this still
+#in this project first i tried to use MongoDb database but coudnt complete due to dns connection issue later i changed this into postgree sql and thats why this package.json is in this still..